amsword/amsword.github.io/_posts/2021-12-21-How-To-Implement-Image-Text-Contrastive-loss-Correctly-in-Pytorch.md

 ### Gather representations
 Almost always, we use multiple GPUs to run the contrastive loss as it is normally for large-scale training.
-In distributed training, each GPU processes only a portion of the data and then calculate the gradient itself before averaging the gradient across all participated GPUs.
+In distributed training, each GPU processes only a portion of the data and then calculates the gradient itself before averaging the gradient across all participated GPUs.
 As the loss is based on the batch size, we need to gather the features before applying the loss.
 One function we need is `torch.distributed.all_gather()` to gather all features and the identifiers.
-The first parameter is a list of tensors which are going to be populated, and the second is the tensor we will gather.
-Here, we assume the tensor shape is the same across all GPUs and have the following wrapper function.
+The first parameter is a list of tensors that are going to be populated, and the second is the tensor we will gather.
+Here, we assume the tensor shape is the same across all GPUs and we have the following wrapper function.
 ```python
 def all_gather(x):